Al Faisal Tower

 Al Faisal Tower is a 54-storey office building on the Conference street, Doha, Qatar.
 The building is 227.07 m high and has 54 floors.
 It was begun in 2008 and completed in 2011.
-Al Faisal Tower is situated in Doha’s business district.
+Al Faisal Tower is situated in Doha business district.
+The tower features vast office spaces, an auditorium, cafeteria, and parking for 570 cars, providing everything businesses need to thrive.